vis-kid/octopress_drafts_previewer/source/_posts/2015-07-05-bourbon-mixins.md

 ##

 Of course you are right, it would be tedious to write 4 lines of code if you want the same border-radius for every corner.
-There is an option to write this more compact by targeting the top, bottom , left or right part of the box together.
+There is an option to write this more compact by targeting the top, bottom , left or right part of the box.
 If you put some time into it, you can build some crazy things with it.

 ``` sass border-radius mixin
 .super-duper-borders